LukeHong/driving-simulate/writeup_report.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]
+In order to get the angle precisely, I used a XBOX controller to drive the car in recording training data.

-I also used the images of left side and right side camera with slightly steering angle correction.
+I used the images of front side camera and both of left and right side camera with slightly steering angle correction.

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+![Front side][image1]
+![Left side][image2]
+![Right side][image3]

-Then I recorded two more lap with center lane driving but the oppisite direction to balance the data between left turn and right turn.
+I first recorded two laps in original direction and two laps in oppisite direction in the center of the lane to balance the data of left turn and right turn.

-Futher more, I record recovery laps that turn to the center of the lane from side for each directions.

 To augment the data set, I also flipped images and angles of center image thinking that this would more balance.

+![Center Driving][image4]

 After collectiong data, I randomly shuffled the data set and put 20% of the data into a validation set.
 And cropping the top and the bottom as useless part of the images.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 3 because the loss increasing after it.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+I train the first model in 3 epoch, then I found that the car can barely recovery from the edge of lane.
+So I record more data about recovery to center.

+In the second model trained in 5 epoch , the car could recovery to center but it was like a drunk man that keep driving bias from the left side to the right side.
+Then I removed the dataset and did it again.

+After few times of tring and tuning, I got a model that drive well in result.
+I trained it in 10 epoch.

+Something is very interesting that I found the car will avoid to "Hit" the shadow of tree, I thought the reason of this is that the color of that part of lane in different from others, so the network might thinks it some unsafe area.

+![Shadow of tree][image5]